 The scope of this topic is to improve treatment persistency among people living with chronic diseases.
-According to the MEDI-VOICE project funded by the European Commission, non-adherence to medication accounted for approximately 200 000 deaths annually in the European Union, and according to a World Health Organisation (WHO) report from 2003, around 50 % of people living with a chronic disease do not adhere to the prescribed medication.
-From a recent analysis by Kvarnström et al (2018) [1], the major barriers for adherence to medication range from a lack of disease knowledge by the patient to logistical barriers like availability of medication and price (see list below), ultimately leading to discontinuation of medication.
+According to European Commission/MEDI-VOICE, 2011 non-adherence to medication accounts for approximately 200.000 deaths annually and according to a World Health Organisation (WHO) report from 2003 around 50% of people living with a chronic disease do not adhere to the prescribed medication.
+From a recent analysis by Kvarnström et al, the major barriers for adherence to medication range from a lack of disease knowledge by the patient to logistical barriers like availability of medication and price (see list below) ultimately leading to discontinuation of medication.

-The major categories of barriers identified are:
+Major categories of barriers identified:

-- patient specific, e.g. lack of knowledge, lack of routines, poor health literacy, gender, transition from paediatric to adult care, socioeconomic background; - disease specific, e.g. lack of symptoms, lack of improvement, illness fatigue; - treatment specific, e.g. side effects, complexity in dosages, inconvenience; - healthcare and system specific, e.g., poor communication among stakeholders including e.g. physicians, patients, pharmacies, insurance providers, service providers, policy makers; - social and culture specific, e.g. stigmas, religious belief, other alternatives; - logistic and finance specific, e.g., price, renewal of prescription.
+- Patient specific, e.g., lack of knowledge, lack of routines, poor health literacy - Disease specific, e.g., lack of symptoms, lack of improvement, illness fatigue - Medication specific, e.g., side effect, complexity in dosages, inconvenience - Healthcare and system specific, e.g., poor communication among stakeholders including e.g. physicians, patients, pharmacies, insurance providers, service providers - Social and culture specific, e.g., stigmas, religious belief, other alternatives - Logistic and finance specific, e.g., price, renewal of prescription

-To address these barriers, this topic is expected to focus on the healthcare- and system-specific categories.
-The barriers to persistency identified in the list above are strongly interlinked, and in an effort to better understand the healthcare ecosystem in relation to persistency, it is the goal to especially explore the interface between the patient and healthcare providers.
-It is well-described that a lack of timely and accurate interaction/communication between patient and healthcare provider is key.
+To address these barriers, this topic is expected to focus on the healthcare and system specific categories.
+The list of barriers to persistency are strongly interlinked, and in an effort to better understand the healthcare ecosystem in relation to persistency, it is the goal to especially explore the interface between the patient and healthcare providers.
+It is well-described that lack of timely and accurate interaction/communication between patient and healthcare provider is key.
 Patients may lack education about their disease(s) and when support is minimal and there is insufficient patient counselling available, it can leave the patient with unanswered questions which might lead to discontinuation of their medication.
-In addition, social components, in particular health equalities including stigma and financial barriers, will also be in focus.
+In addition, social components in particular health equalities including stigma and financial barriers will also be in focus.

-In this topic we propose a strong public-private coalition to help define and drive new models for collaboration across the healthcare ecosystem to improve persistency.
+In this topic we propose strong public-private coalitions to help define and drive new models for collaboration across the healthcare ecosystem to improve persistency.
 This is to the benefit of patients as well as healthcare system sustainability by leveraging scalable technology that may hold the key to improving healthcare at the same time as providing it to many more individuals projected to have chronic diseases.
 A key component to successful implementation will be the patient voice and user experience.